Skip to main content Skip to navigation

 Module description

 How do we know what to value?
 How do we distinguish between the good and the bad, the beautiful and the ugly?
-This module answers these questions by exploring the material world of the Enlightenment.
+This module answers these questions by exploring the material world of Europe in the long eighteenth century.
 The period from c.
 1650 to 1830 witnessed many new proposals for evaluating the material world, from window-shopping to telescopes.
 These proposals were part of wider historical processes such as war, consumerism, industrialisation, and the making and remaking of states and empires.
 To study material evaluation is therefore to study the formation of the modern world.
-The module covers a wide range of material things, from beer to horses to oceans.
-We ask how these were judged by men, women, children, slaves, artisans, farmers, bureaucrats, aristocrats, and scientists and engineers.
-We cover parts of Africa, Asia, the Americas, and the South Pacific, as well as France, Britain and Germany.
+The module covers a wide range of material things, from gold to brandy to horses.
+We ask how these were judged by men, women, artisans, enslaved people, farmers, bureaucrats, scientists and engineers, and others.
+The focus is on Britain and its empire, with several French examples considered as well.
 We bring these examples to bear on the present, where material evaluation is tied to debates about capitalism, environmentalism, the internet, the humanities, and much else.

 Principal module aims